day8/re-frame/README.md

 You'll notice that our component is a regular clojure function, nothing special.
 In this case, it takes no paramters and it returns a clojurescript vector (hiccup).

-Here is a slightly more interesting component:
+Here is a slightly more interesting (parameterised) component :
 ```
 (defn greet                     ;; this greet has a parameter
    [name]                       ;; 'name' is a ratom, and contains a string